itopa1999/e_aso_backend/PROJECT_DOCUMENTATION.md

 ## Conclusion

-This documentation provides a comprehensive overview of the E-Sell Backend project.
+This documentation provides a comprehensive overview of the Esther's Fabrics Backend project.
 For specific implementation details, refer to the source code or contact the development team.

 **Remember to:**
 - Keep this documentation updated as the project evolves